-When set to "Enabled" and when SDRAM interface is idle, CS# is asserted in the same time the SDRAM tracking transitions to active state.
+When set to "Enabled" and SDRAM is idle, CS# is asserted in the same time the SDRAM tracking transitions to active state.
 The fast CS# timing is also applicable for pipelined assertion that follows page hit cycle.

 Auto: This selection will Auto detect.